 Contacting legal professionals and authorities

-Engaging with legal professionals and authorities is critical.
+Engaging with legal professionals and authorities is an urgent need of the hour.
 Your solicitor will guide you through the legal intricacies and may suggest reporting the fraud to the police.

-Additionally, contact the Action Fraud helpline for advice and to record the incident.
-Their expertise is crucial in navigating the aftermath of property fraud.
+Contact the Action Fraud helpline for advice and to record the incident.
+Their expertise comes in handy in dealing with the aftermath of property fraud.

 Recovery from property fraud involves legal and personal resilience.
 It's a process of regaining control over your property and safeguarding it for the future.